Linguistic Evidence for Akkadian Speaking Neolithic Farmer Spread

 Heal: Akkadian ḫelû meaning physical healing from the ancient life class of powers (not the emotion/motion class).
 It comes to English via Old Norse heila and Old Frisian hela.
 It is also an epithet for the sun god Hu which became “Helios” in Greek.
 Compare to Akkadian ASu which is celestial/astrological healing and MaGu which is magical or spiritual/emotional healing.

-Lack: Akkadian la, lu via Old Norse lakr meaning “lacking”
+Lack: Akkadian la, lu via Old Norse lakr meaning “lacking.”
+This refers to a lack of some life power.
+Lack of emotion power is laku.

 Lipid: Akkadian lēpu, līpu meaning “fat-of-the land.”
 Via Greek lipos meaning "fat"